 Amber Grid’s sustainability objective is to transform the energy sector by striking a sustainable balance between environmental, social, and economic objectives.
 In doing so, we want to contribute to the creation of a climate-neutral economy.

-The Company's Board of Directors is responsible for the formulation, review and monitoring of long-term strategic sustainability objectives and indicators.
-The Board also approves policies on the environment, equal opportunities, health and safety of employees, prevention of corruption, remuneration, performance evaluation and development.
-Within its remit, the Board also approves the company's annual objectives, which include sustainability-related objectives.
+The Company’s Board is responsible for setting, reviewing the long-term strategic sustainability objectives and monitoring indicators.
+The Board also approves policies on the environment, equal opportunities, health and safety of employees, anti-corruption, remuneration, performance evaluation and development.
+Within its remit, the Board also approves the Company’s annual objectives, which include sustainability-related objectives.

-The Group Sustainability Development Manager is responsible for monitoring and coordinating the achievement of the Group's sustainability objectives.
-Meanwhile, within the company, the relevant environmental, social and governance objectives are delegated to the different functional units of the company (e.g. environmental, work safety, human resources, risk and compliance management, etc.) according to their competences.
-The company has delegated a separate person responsible for ensuring equal opportunities within the company.
+EPSO-G Sustainability Development Manager is responsible for monitoring and coordinating the achievement of sustainability objectives.
+Meanwhile, within the Company, the relevant environmental, social and governance objectives are delegated to the Company’s different functional units (e.g. environmental, occupational safety, human resources, risk and compliance management, etc.) according to their competences.
+The Company has delegated a separate person responsible for ensuring equal opportunities within the Company.

 The sustainability-related policies mentioned in this report are publicly available.
 Details on the policies are available: